MaroB05/bentest/README.md

 2. **Process Creation**: Uses `fork()` to create a child process for each execution.
 3. **Program Execution**: The child process runs the program using `execvp()`.
 4. **Timing and Metrics**:
-   - Captures execution time using `clock_gettime`.
+   - Captures execution time using `clock_gettime`
-   - Collects resource usage data using `getrusage` for higher accuracy.
+   - Collects resource usage data using `getrusage`
-   - Tracks voluntary context switches.
-   - Tracks involuntary context switches.
 5. **Statistics Calculation**: Updates and aggregates runtime statistics across iterations.

 ## Limitations